matthias-reis/carda-gatsby/content/articles/2023/10/music-is-therapy.md

 **Ville:** Thank you, Anne, for the great conversation, and all the best to you in Hamburg!

 Besra is an experimental post-metal project from Turku, Finland.

-Members are:
+## Band members

 - Hannes Hietarinta – lead vocals, keyboards
 - Ville Kaisla – drums